AIGCEra/.github/document/WorkingWithChromiumSrc.md

         </table>
 </center>

-Unzip the Patch zip you downloaded separately, you will get three folders.</p>
+Unzip the Patch zip you downloaded separately, you will get four folders.</p>
 </p>
 </h2>